weizman/weizman.github.io/_posts/2020-02-02-the-rest-of-the-iceberg.md

 enabled: true
 layout: post
 tags: Top,Security,JavaScript,Research,Supply-Chain-Security,Browser,Vulnerabilities,The-Client-Side
-title: The Rest of the Iceberg: Everything We've Missed About the Browser Extensions Attack Surface
+title: The Rest of the Iceberg - Everything We've Missed About the Browser Extensions Attack Surface
 url: https://weizmangal.com/
 date: 07/05/2026
 description: Everyone frames extensions as a threat to websites, but that's just the tip of the iceberg.
 I'd like to break down three overlooked attack classes - WAX, XAB, and XAOS - that reshape how I think about browser and endpoint security.